Occupational Employment and Wages in Lake County-Kenosha County, Ill.-Wis. Metropolitan Division, May 2013

-Workers in the Lake County-Kenosha County Metropolitan Division had an average (mean) hourly wage of $23.47 in May 2012, about 7 percent above the nationwide average of $22.01, according to the U.S. Bureau of Labor Statistics.
-Regional Commissioner Charlene Peiffer noted that, after testing for statistical significance, wages in the local area were significantly higher than their respective national averages in 9 of the 22 major occupational groups, including life, physical, and social science, construction and extraction, and community and social service.
-Five groups had significantly lower wages than their respective national averages, including arts, design, entertainment, sports, and media, computer and mathematical, and architecture and engineering.
+Workers in the Lake County-Kenosha County Metropolitan Division had an average (mean) hourly wage of $23.25 in May 2013, about 4 percent above the nationwide average of $22.33, according to the U.S. Bureau of Labor Statistics.
+Regional Commissioner Charlene Peiffer noted that, after testing for statistical significance, wages in the local area were significantly higher than their respective national averages in 10 of the 22 major occupational groups, including construction and extraction; life, physical, and social science; and community and social service.
+Four groups had significantly lower wages than their respective national averages, including arts, design, entertainment, sports, and media; architecture and engineering; and computer and mathematical.

-When compared to the nationwide distribution, local employment was more highly concentrated in 5 of the 22 occupational groups, including management, production, and education, training, and library.
-Conversely, 11 groups had employment shares significantly below their national representation, including construction and extraction, protective service, and food preparation and serving related.
+When compared to the nationwide distribution, local employment was more highly concentrated in 4 of the 22 occupational groups, including production; management; and education, training, and library.
+Conversely, 10 groups had employment shares significantly below their national representation, including construction and extraction; healthcare practitioners and technical; and food preparation and serving related.
 (See table A and box note at end of release.)